 Wondering how to care for your tulips, daffodils, hyacinths and other fall-planted bulbs?
 Here are answers to some common questions that we receive from our customers.
 If your question isn't addressed below, please send us an email or give us a call at: 855-534-2733.

-What types of bulbs should be planted in the fall?
+What types of flower bulbs should be planted in the fall?

-Most spring-blooming flower bulbs are planted in the fall, including tulips, daffodils, hyacinths, crocus, alliums, scilla and Dutch iris.
+Most spring-blooming flower bulbs are planted in the fall.
+These include tulips, daffodils, hyacinths, crocus, alliums, scilla and Dutch iris.
 For tips on color themes and planting techniques, you may be interested in reading: How to Plan a Spring Bulb Garden.

 I live in a warm climate.
 Do I need to pre-cool my fall-planted bulbs?

-Dutch iris and several other types of spring-blooming bulbs including some varieties of daffodils, perform well in zones 8-10 -- without any special care.
-Simply plant them in the fall and they will bloom the following spring.
-Other bulbs, such as tulips, hyacinths and crocus, will not bloom unless they go through a cooling period of at least 6 to 8 weeks at 35 to 45°F. For more information, read How to Grow Spring Bulbs in Warm Climates and How to Force Bulbs for Indoor Flowers.
+Dutch iris and some varieties of daffodils will perform well in zones 8-10 without any special care.
+Simply plant the bulbs in the fall and they will bloom the following spring.
+Most other bulbs, including tulips, hyacinths, alliums and crocus, must be exposed to at least 8 weeks of consistently cool temperatures (below 45°F) in order to flower properly.
+Depending where you live, your bulbs may need to be pre-chilled before planting.
+Learn more here: How to Grow Spring Bulbs in Warm Climates.